aario/dmenu/README.md

 In order to build dmenu you need the Xlib header files.
 In order to run dmenu_win you need wmctrl utility installed.
 In order to run dmenu_vol you need alsa_utils installed.
+In order to run dmenu_bl you need xbacklight installed.

 Installation